GrossfieldLab/loos/INSTALL.md

 ## For the Impatient

-LOOST requires BOOST 1.36 or higher, SCons, and Atlas/LAPACK or other BLAS.
+LOOS requires BOOST 1.36 or higher, SCons, and Atlas/LAPACK or other BLAS.
 Please refer to the OS-specific instructions below for more details.
 For general advice about configuring LOOS and building in unusual environments, see the "General Notes" section at the end of this file.